AntoineCezar/cookiecutter-pypkg/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up cookiecutter-pypkg for local development.

-1. Fork the cookiecutter-pypkg repo on gitlab.
+1. Fork the cookiecutter-pypkg repo on GitHub.
 2. Clone your fork locally:
 ```shell
 $ git clone git@github.com:your_name_here/cookiecutter-pypkg.git